plantphys/gsti/README.md

 GSTI is not designed to be, and should not be treated as, a permanent data repository.
 It is a community resource of standardized spectra-trait datasets to facilitate a living set of algorithms that can be used by researchers to predict a host of leaf traits using spectral measurements.
 It is not an institutionally-backed repository like [Figshare](https://figshare.com/), [DataONE](https://www.dataone.org/), [ESS-DIVE](https://ess-dive.lbl.gov/), etc. We recommend (but not require) depositing your data in one of these first, and providing its DOI in your dataset metadata.

-## References

-Ely KS, Rogers A, Agarwal DA, Ainsworth EA, Albert LP, Ali A, et al. A reporting format for leaf-level gas exchange data and metadata.
-Ecol Inform.
-2021;61: 101232. https:doi.org/10.1016/j.ecoinf.2021.101232

-Farquhar, G.D., von Caemmerer, S. & Berry, J.A.
-A biochemical model of photosynthetic CO2 assimilation in leaves of C3 species.
-Planta 149, 78–90 (1980). https://doi.org/10.1007/BF00386231

 ## Overview of the database

-The raw datasets are stored in individual folders [Datasets](https://github.com/plantphys/gsti/tree/main/Datasets) The curated GSTI database is available here [Database](https://github.com/plantphys/gsti/tree/main/Database).
+The raw datasets are stored in individual folders [Datasets](https://github.com/plantphys/gsti/tree/main/Datasets).

+The curated GSTI database is available here [Database](https://github.com/plantphys/gsti/tree/main/Database).

 <img src="https://github.com/TESTgroup-BNL/gsti/blob/main/Outputs/Map_datasets.png" width="742">